Story “A LITTLE FLEETING STAR”, by Milcíades Joel Zaragoza Burgos.

 And she went on, -”I think I love you too.
 I’ll marry you, though I don’t know if I’m yours or God’s.”

 -“God’s?”
-I said.-”Never mind, Ican get along with Him,” I continued, full of myself, as if I could easily deal with my Creator.
+I said.-”Never mind, I can reach an agreement with Him,” I continued full of myself, as if I could easily deal with my Creator.

 And we held one another tightly.
-I lifted her from the stool, putting her little feet on the top of my shoes.
-And we danced around the room, without music, while I was humming the few I could remember of the Blue Danube valse (click to watch).
+I lifted her from the bench, putting her little feet on the top of my shoes.
+And we danced around the room, without music, while I was humming the few I could remember of the Blue Danube waltz (click to watch).

 -“Na na na na na.
 Na na.
 Na na.